 Julian Paren spent his professional career as a glaciologist working in the Arctic and Antarctic, specialising in the climate record of ice cores and the stability of the floating ice shelves of Antarctica.
 On retirement Julian lectured for the University of Cambridge on a range of environmental topics and was an Oceanography tutor for the Open University.
 He was a founder member of the Cambridge branch of the Ecology Party (now Green Party) and the Ecology Building Society.
 He retired with his wife to a smallholding on the Black Isle above Munlochy.
-He has been a Director of Transition Black Isle since 2011.
-Julian has been active in the Black Isle Tourism Team since its inception, and this has led to his current role as Treasurer of the Black Isle Partnership.
-He is also a member of the Black Isle Tourism Team and Convenor of Transition Black Isle.
+He has been a Director of Transition Black Isle since 2011 and is currently the Convenor.
+Julian has been active in the Black Isle Tourism Team since its inception, and this has led to his current role as Company Secretary and Treasurer of the Black Isle Partnership.

-Julian Paren is a Trustee of two Antarctic charities with combined assets of £500,000 and is Treasurer of four community organisations on the Black Isle.
+Julian Paren is a Trustee of two Antarctic charities with combined assets of £500,000.

 Vanessa Halhead has lived in the Black Isle since 1985, in Resolis and now in Cromarty.
 She has always been active as a volunteer in the local community, including Resolis Community Council Secretary for 7 years, Association of Black Isle Community Councils, Director of Transition Black Isle for 10 years and is a long standing Director of the Black Isle Partnership.